 Date added: 05 Feb 2013

 IBM Chairman and CEO Ginni Rometty speaks to more than 200 South African business leaders about IBM's commitment to Africa at the IBM CIO Leadership Exchange in Johannesburg, South Africa on February 5, 2013.
 IBM has been doing business in Africa for more than 90 years.
 Most recently, the company has been expanding its presence by focusing investments in more than 20 African countries.
-(Graham Carlow/Feature Photo Service for IBM) For more information, contact Lisa Rautenbach, IBM, tel.
-082 901 4298.
+(Graham Carlow/Feature Photo Service for IBM)

 -